 With the values and teachings of Dr. Dobson at the core of our family’s foundation, my parents decided to home-school both my brother and I from start to finish.
 They made daily devotions and cultivating a relationship with God a priority from a very young age.
 With programs like AWANA, we memorized Scripture frequently both in the program and as a family.
 A typical girl, I grew up playing with American Girl dolls and having frequent tea parties.
 I believed that my knight in shining armor would come for me, if only I would wait for him.
 At my thirteenth birthday, I even had a “Purity Ceremony” in which I signed a vow to stay chaste until marriage and was given a ring that was to be worn on my finger until it was someday replaced by a wedding band.
 I had been taught all these grandiose ideas of what love and traditional marriage were supposed to look like and innocently embraced them all as truths.

 My mom came from a musical family, so (almost from the womb) she trained us as well, investing a lot of time into fostering our musical talents.
 We frequently sang at retirement homes and for Christian schools; we did full concerts at smaller churches and were always ready to perform for visiting family and guests.
-I was very blessed to be given 13 years of classical piano training as well.
+I was very fortunate to be given 13 years of classical piano training as well.
 By the time I was 14, I was touring Europe with a youth choir and soon after, with the Young Continentals.
 Performing was a huge part of my life, and I thrived on it.
 As a very high-achieving perfectionist, I constantly put pressure on myself to rise to the top.

 However, not all of that pressure came from within.
 As I moved more into my teen years, I began to feel the outside pressure of upholding my family’s reputation as well.
 As the daughter of a man who held a high profile position at Focus and whose work was known and loved around the world, being his daughter caused me to feel the weight of maintaining the appearance of that “perfect Focus family.”
 Friends would often comment to me how lucky I was, but behind the mask of perfection, I found myself struggling with depression and anxiety coupled with a need to keep all those struggles hidden behind a facade.

 By the time I reached my early 20s, I still had never dated a guy.
 I admit at times I thought maybe there was something wrong with me, but mostly I just believed what I had been taught: if you prepared yourself spiritually and wait sexually, the right man will come along at the right time.
-The fact that I might be gay really never crossed my radar.
+The fact that I might be gay never even crossed my radar.
 I truly believed that God was just shielding me from the heartache of high school romances like the ones my friends were having, and that somehow the first man I would meet and seriously date would just magically be “the one.”

 But at the age of 23, things in my life took a drastic turn when I suddenly found myself falling in love with my roommate…who was a woman.
 What started as a simple friendship, over time morphed into what was clearly becoming more than friends.
 I was so aghast the first time we kissed, I wasn’t even sure what was happening.
-My head was spinning, in more ways than one as I tried to figure out this mysterious attraction.
+My head was spinning, in more ways than one, as I tried to figure out this mysterious attraction.
 Though I didn’t know it at the time, that experience ended up being the beginning of a deeper wrestling, the beginning of searching and eventually, the beginning of coming out.

 But, as I sat one night with my journal in hand, heartbroken over the loss of my first love and all together confused as to how and why it all happened to begin with, I gathered my courage and told God I was ready to start walking the difficult road ahead.
-I prayed, studied and researched for months allowing everything I had believed up to that point to be re-examined.
+I prayed, studied, and researched for months allowing everything I had believed up to that point to be re-examined.
 I talked to people on similar journeys and, in doing so, found those who were both completely in love with their same-sex spouse and also completely in love with God, without any conflict between the two.
 That was when I began to realize that there didn’t have to be a dichotomy between my faith and sexuality, as I had been led to believe.
-Finally, after a long and difficult climb, the Scriptures in question settled in my heart, I found the answers I needed and knew that in God’s eyes, I was not only accepted but also loved for exactly how He made me.
+Finally, after a long and difficult climb, the Scriptures in question settled in my heart, I found the answers I needed and knew that in God’s eyes, I was not only accepted but also loved for exactly how God made me.

 The odds were high, however, that my family would not feel the same.
-Anxiety, panic attacks and nightmares swelled as I approached the day where telling them my truth would disappoint and break the illusion of that “perfect Focus family”.
+Anxiety, panic attacks and nightmares swelled as I approached the day where telling them my truth would disappoint and break the illusion of that perfect family persona.
 As I mustered every ounce of strength I had on that chilly April day, I looked my family in the eyes and said those three small, but life-altering words, “I am gay.”
 With my exposed heart hanging in the air, I awaited their response.
 To my deep dismay, the only response that came out of my dad’s mouth was, “I have nothing to say to you right now,” and he walked out the door.

 Over the coming months, there were several key people who invested in me and added value to my life and in turn, rescued me from that dark place I was in.
-I don’t remember an exact turning point when I decided I wanted to live, but about 10 months after coming out, the tides had turned and I was sharing my life story at community hour at the Denver church I was attending.
+I don’t remember an exact turning point when I decided I wanted to live, but roughly 10 months after coming out, the tides had turned and I was sharing my life story at community hour at the Denver church I was attending.
 Though I didn’t know it at the time, that day was the day I met the woman who would one day become my wife.

 I didn’t pay her much attention at first, but she noticed me from the start.
 After several months of intentional pursuit on her part, we started dating.
 We both quickly knew that each other was “the one” and about a year and a half after we met, we were married.